HUBioDataLab/DrugGEN/README.md

-  --mlp_ratio MLP_RATIO     MLP ratio for the Transformers --dis_select DIS_SELECT   Select the discriminator for the first and second GAN --init_type INIT_TYPE     Initialization type for the model --dropout DROPOUT         Dropout rate for the model Training arguments:
+  --mlp_ratio MLP_RATIO     MLP ratio for the Transformers --dis_select DIS_SELECT   Select the discriminator for the first and second GAN --init_type INIT_TYPE     Initialization type for the model --dropout DROPOUT         Dropout rate for the encoder --dec_dropout DEC_DROPOUT Dropout rate for the decoder Training arguments:
   --batch_size BATCH_SIZE   Batch size for the training --epoch EPOCH             Epoch number for Training